asonnino/sgx-wallet/README.md

 ```
 sgx-wallet -p master-password -r items_index
 ```
 The wallet data are saved in a file called `wallet.seal` in the same directory as the main application.
-Note that you can have only one `wallet.seal` file, and attempting to call twice 'sgx-wallet -n master-password' will result in an error.
+Note that you can have only one `wallet.seal` file, and attempting to call twice `sgx-wallet -n master-password` will result in an error.

 ## Contribute
 Any help is welcome through PRs!